Package 'TDLM'

 Description

 This function computes the number of opportunities between pairs of locations as defined in Lenormand et al. (2016).
-For a given pair of location the number of opportunities between the location of origin and the location of destination is based on the number of opportunities in a circle of radius equal to the distance between origin and destination centered in the origin.
-The number of opportunities at origin and destination are not included.
+For a given pair of locations, the number of opportunities between the origin location and the destination location is based on the number of opportunities within a circle of radius equal to the distance between the origin and the destination, with the origin location as the center.
+The number of opportunities at the origin and destination locations are not included.

 Usage